 (with L&F since 2008) A French native, Laurence grew up in Paris and lived there for 19 years.
 She now loves to go back “home” to visit her family in the beautiful regions of Bordeaux and Bearn.
 After studying in Bordeaux with a double major in History/Arts/Geography and Tourism, she worked as a tour guide in Europe before moving to the U.S. in the 1980s.
 She has been a teacher and has organized family-stay programs in France.
 She loves to travel and some of her favorite destinations (besides France, of course!) have been Greece, Ireland, Italy, and Mexico.
 Her hobbies are taking care of her grandsons, playing volleyball, dancing, reading, and going to movies.

-Tammi Brusegaard, Coordinator of France Programs
+Tammi Brusegaard, Coordinator of Programs to France

 (with L&F since 2015) Tammi moved to Germany with her family at the age of 12 where they lived for 3 years with the military.
 It was this experience living in Europe as a teenager that opened her eyes to travel.
 While in Germany she started studying French and has not stopped.
 Her love for France and the French language led her to participate in a student travel abroad trip after high school where she stayed with a French family.
 She earned a degree in French and Communication at the University of Minnesota and participated in a study abroad program in France.
 Tammi earned her TEFL certificate from Hamline University in St. Paul, MN, and was lucky enough to teach English in Paris for 4 years.
 She enjoys spending time with her family, doing DIY projects, sewing, and embroidery.